Skip to content

 BigQueryGCP-first evaluation pathQuick Start: BigQuery

-1. Discover -- reads source metadata and determines the warehouse shape.
+1. Discover -- reads source metadata and determines the destination shape.

-2. Sync -- moves raw data into bronze tables in your destination.
+2. Sync -- moves raw data into your configured destination.

-3. Model -- drafts silver and gold dbt assets for review.
+3. Model -- drafts and validates silver and gold dbt assets for review.

 4. Validate -- compiles and runs the generated project against your destination.